After working at the same job day in and day out for several years, people are inclined to become burnt out.

 Conferences can provide these opportunities for both academics and businesspeople but say you are a professor of economics and you want to bounce some ideas off of some of the people at the top of your field.

 It is not as though you can simply call up Greg Mankiw (the premier economist of Harvard University) and ask for his opinion.
 To grant yourself the exception, you can take your sabbatical and teach a semester at Harvard, allowing you to be further inspired by ideas of the foremost people in your field.

-Exchanging theories and ideas helps to build the connection, which can be hard to do when you don’t have day to day contact.
+Exchanging theories and ideas help to build a connection, which can be hard to do when you don’t have day to day contact.
 As a further benefit, there are plenty of ideas people have that do not get published that could be the spark of your next project or collaboration or company.